saiqulhaq/gemdock/README.md

 # GemDock

-GemDock is a developer tool for managing development environments in Docker using the dip gem.
+GemDock is a developer tool for managing development environments in Docker.

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem by executing:

-    $ bundle add gemdock

-If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install gemdock